yuchiu/My-React-Boilerplate/README.md

 #### 2a. run on localhost
-run the webpack dev server
+run webpack dev server

 ```
-npm run build
+npm start

 ```
-This will get the files running on http://localhost:8080 Webpack will watch for changes and auto update the browser when files is changed
+This will get the files running on http://localhost:8080 Webpack will watch for changes and update the browser when file changes.

 #### 2b. build dist directory
 run webpack watch

 ```
-webpack -w
+npm build

 ```
-The bundle files including the output html file will be store in dist directory
+The bundle files including the output html file will be store in dist directory.